avirshup/bitbased/README.md

 # `bitbased`

-A little python library based on immutable big-endian bitstrings
+A little python library of immutable big-endian bitstrings, especially as they pertain to CIDR ranges.

+See the [tests](tests/) for examples.